 Further Your Career in a Variety of Fields

 The PhD in IECD is designed for working professionals who wish to broaden their knowledge and understanding of infant and childhood development.
 With this degree, students can influence change in many disciplines: childcare, health education and community health work, mental-health counseling, occupational therapy, physical therapy, psychology, social work, special education, and speech-language pathology, among others.

 In the IECD program, students will:

-- Prepare for a career in infant mental health and developmental disabilities, using a multidisciplinary framework that includes mental health, education, occupational therapy, speech and language, and neuroscience.
+- Prepare for a career in infant mental health and developmental disabilities, using a multidisciplinary framework.

 - Focus on teaching skills to understand typical and atypical child and family development.

 - Learn about parent/child relationships in cross-cultural contexts.